 PeaceNexus Practice Paper: To mark our tenth anniversary, PeaceNexus has published this first Practice Paper on organisational development and peacebuilding.
 We believe that organisational development is crucial to increasing the effectiveness of peacebuilding work.
 PeaceNexus has provided support in the development of a new organisational strategy to more than 30 peace actors since the foundation’s inception in 2009.
 In this Practice Paper, we aim to share what our partners have learned, including what they wished they had known at the onset of their strategy process.
 Our hope is that other organisations, in peacebuilding and beyond, will find it a useful reference.
-Please find here also the French and Russian version of the Practice Paper.
+Please find here the French, Spanish and Russian version of the Practice Paper.

 PeaceNexus has supported the United Nations Peacebuilding Support Office in publishing a guidance note on the United Nations Peacebuilding Fund cross-border and regional programmes.
 The guidance contains recommendations on how to develop and implement cross-border projects.

 This guidance note is on how the United Nations Peacebuilding Fund can strengthen its project monitoring and implementation through direct feedback from communities.

 PeaceNexus supported Search for Common Ground, in collaboration with the Government of Niger, the Ministry of Youth and Sports and the Haute Autorité à la Consolidatin de la Paix, in the development of this narrative research report on Youth consultations on Peace and Security.
 The report informed the United Nations Secretary-General’s Progress Study on Youth, Peace and Security and the Implementation of the Security Council Resolution 2250.